Chart Color Schemes

 Hawthorn - North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 34 projects likely to impact the area.
-Notable ones are Scotch Hill Gardens, Richmond Riverside, Glenferrie Station Activity Centre Development, and Clyde Street Development.
-The following details those likely to be most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 34 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Scotch Hill Gardens, Richmond Riverside, Glenferrie Station Activity Centre Development, and Clyde Street Development, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.